 Some people call this the “trash can quadrant.”
 It’s where low-impact tasks that aren’t time-sensitive and have zero effect on your life end up.
 Usually these are random impulses and tasks you added to your list without a clear purpose.

-What to do: Handle Quadrant D tasks on a leftover basis (after the real work is done) or don’t do them at all.
+What to do: Address Quadrant 4 tasks only when your real work is done — or don’t do them at all.

 The 4D Rule